John Ausonius: Early life

 Ausonius was born Wolfgang Alexander Zaugg in Lidingö, northeast of Stockholm.
 He is the son of a Swiss father and a German mother, both of whom had emigrated to Sweden.
-He grew up in Vällingby, a working class suburb of Stockholm.
+He grew up in Vällingby, a working-class suburb of Stockholm.
 According to newspaper reports, he was bullied as a child because of his non-Swedish background, which manifested in him being teased for having very black hair and brown eyes.
 As an adult, he bleached his hair blonde, used blue contact lenses and legally changed his name.
 Initially, he changed his name to John Wolfgang Alexander Stannerman, and later to John Wolfgang Alexander Ausonius.
-He went to the German School in Stockholm, a private school, but dropped out before graduating.
+He went to the German School in Stockholm, an international school, but dropped out before graduating.
 He later completed his secondary school education in an adult education programme.
 Ausonius was accepted into the Royal Institute of Technology, but dropped out after a couple of years of unsuccessful study.

 In 1986, following the Olof Palme assassination, Ausonius, then named John Stannerman, was one of the police's initial suspects.
 However, Stannerman could not be linked to the murder as he was incarcerated at the time, serving a sentence for multiple counts of assault.
-In prison he became an acquaintance of Miro Barešić, a member of Croatian National Resistance, a Croatian émigré anti-communist organization created by members of the fascist Ustaše movement.
+In prison, he became an acquaintance of Miro Barešić, a member of Croatian National Resistance, a Croatian émigré anti-communist organization created by members of the fascist Ustaše movement.
 Barešić was imprisoned for the 1971 murder of Vladimir Rolović, the Yugoslav ambassador to Sweden.

-Ausonius developed a hatred for Communists, Social Democrats, and immigrants while graving an ambition of gaining wealth.
+Ausonius developed a hatred for Communists, Social Democrats, and immigrants while craving an ambition of gaining wealth.
 He worked a low-paying job as a taxi driver, but later started trading in stocks and bonds.
 His talent for the market quickly earned him a fairly large fortune, resulting in him adopting the yuppie lifestyle.
-By the late 1980s he owned a luxurious apartment, a Toyota Supra (rather than owning a Porsche, which many other yuppies drove at that time, as he despised the company), and a mobile phone (before the 1990s, such a device was a luxury item usually associated with a jet-set lifestyle).
+By the late 1980s, he owned a luxurious apartment, a Toyota Supra (rather than owning a Porsche, which many other yuppies drove at that time, as he despised the company), and a mobile phone (before the 1990s, such a device was a luxury item usually associated with a jet-set lifestyle).
 However, poorly chosen investments depleted his fortune.
 This was further aggravated by an addiction to gambling.
-As a result of the latter, during a trip to Germany he found himself in dire economic circumstances.
+As a result of the latter, during a trip to Germany, he found himself in dire economic circumstances.
 With funds running out, Ausonius turned to bank robbing to maintain his lifestyle.
-He performed more than eighteen robberies, largely in identical fashion.
+He performed more than eighteen robberies, largely in an identical fashion.